 LeRobot Setup and Training Guide

-environment, calibration of robotic arms, camera configuration, dataset recording, and policy training.
+Here are the instructions to walk through the full setup of the lerobot environment, calibration of robotic arms, camera configuration, dataset recording, and policy training.
 It is based on the official documentation:

 1. Environment Installation